cisagov/LME/README.md

 From single IT administrators with a handful of devices in their network to larger organizations.

-LME is suited for for:
+LME is suited for:

-- Organizations without Security OPerations Center ([SOC](https://en.wikipedia.org/wiki/Information_security_operations_center)), Security Information and Event Management (SIEM), or any monitoring in place at the moment.
+- Organizations that need a log management and threat detection system.
-- Organizations that lack the budget, time or understanding to set up a logging system.
+- Organizations without an existing Security Operations Center (SOC), Security Information and Event Management (SIEM) solution, or log management and monitoring capabilities.
-- Organizations that that require gathering logs and monitoring IT
+- Organizations with limited budget, time, or expertise to set up and manage a logging and threat detection system.

 ## Table of Contents:
 -   [Pre-Requisites:](#architecture)